Lilyshen1117/Cybersecurity/information data classification.md

-# INFORMATION DATA CLASSIFICATION HANDLING GUIDELINES
+# Information Data Classification Handing Guidelines
  ## Sensitivity Labels
 Our data is valuable.
 To protect our data appropriately, a new way of protecting your documents is here, and it affects everyone who sends email or creates Microsoft Word, Excel, or PowerPoint files.